-- Promote fairness, equality, diversity and respect for everyone working, volunteering or participating in the sport of golf or otherwise engaging with the Club. - 2.
-Ensure that all competitions, events and activities are administered by the Club are carried out in a fair and equitable way (except where specific situations and conditions prevent this, or where we consider that Positive Action is a proportionate way to achieve a legitimate aim). - 3.
-Monitor and review Club policies, procedures and regulations to ensure that they are consistent with the requirements of this policy, including policies relating to admission to membership. - 4.
-Where practical we will take steps to monitor the diversity of the Club's members, participants, players, volunteers and others that we may engage with in order to measure and assess the impact of this policy - 5.
-Provide appropriate training and support to staff, volunteers, officials and others. - 6.
-Make reasonable adjustments for those with a disability. - 7.
-Publish this policy on the Club website.
+- 1. Promote fairness, equality, diversity and respect for everyone working, volunteering or participating in the sport of golf or otherwise engaging with the County. - 2.
+Encourage the involvement of all those who wish to be involved in golf regardless of background, ability, or any Protected Characteristic. - 3.
+Ensure that all competitions, events and activities are administered by the County are carried out in a fair and equitable way (except where specific situations and conditions prevent this, or where we consider that Positive Action is a proportionate way to achieve a legitimate aim). - 4.
+Monitor and review County policies, procedures and regulations to ensure that they are consistent with the requirements of this policy. - 5.
+Where practical we will take steps to monitor the diversity of the County's members, participants, players, volunteers and others that we may engage with in order to measure and assess the impact of this policy

+- 6. Provide appropriate training and support to staff, volunteers, officials and others. - 7.
+Make reasonable adjustments for those with a disability. - 8.
+Publish this policy on the County website.